kaievns/nikolay.rocks/pages/Mind Fucks/2015-12-10-defensive-ego-projections.md

 Wanna really piss off a ruby developer?
 Write something awesome in javascript! :)

 Either way.
-That is a cool theory an it definitely helped me to look at my own reactions and judgments more clearly and encouraged me to look of the answers within.
+That is a cool theory an it definitely helped me to look at my own reactions and judgments more clearly and encouraged me to look for the answers within.
 I hope it will help you too.